Maximal Inequalities and Some Applications: L evy-type Processes

 for small $r>0$, again with possibly different constants in the lower and upper bound.
 Corollary~\ref{fel-15} yields the estimate $\Pp\left(\sup_{s\leq t}|X_s| \leq r\right) \leq \exp\left[-ctr^{-\alpha}\right]$ for any stable process, i.e.\ it does not capture the information on the support of the L\'evy measure. \end{example}

 \begin{theorem} Let $(X_t)_{t \geq 0}$ be a L\'evy-type process with symbol $q(x,\xi)$.
 Then

 \end{theorem}

-The estimate \eqref{fel-eq40} was first shown in \cite[Lem.~6.3]{rs-growth} for Feller processes whose symbol satisfy a sector condition, see also \cite[Thm.~5.5]{matters3}.\footnote{The additive constant \enquote{$1+$} in the denominator in \eqref{fel-eq40} comes from the trivial observation that a probability is less than $1$, i.e.\ taking the minimum with $1$ in $\Pp^x(\dots)\leq \frac cp$, we get $\frac cp \wedge 1 \leq c' (1+p)^{-1}$.} It turns out that the proof goes through for the wider class of L\'evy-type processes without any major modifications, and so wo do not present the proof in this exposition.
+The estimate \eqref{fel-eq40} was first shown in Schilling~\cite[Lem.~6.3]{rs-growth} for Feller processes whose symbol satisfy a sector condition, see also B\"{o}ttcher \emph{et al.}~\cite[Thm.~5.5]{matters3}.\footnote{The additive constant \enquote{$1+$} in the denominator in \eqref{fel-eq40} comes from the trivial observation that a probability is less than $1$, i.e.\ taking the minimum with $1$ in $\Pp^x(\dots)\leq \frac cp$, we get $\frac cp \wedge 1 \leq c' (1+p)^{-1}$.} It turns out that the proof goes through for the wider class of L\'evy-type processes without any major modifications, and so wo do not present the proof in this exposition.

 The definition of $k(x,r)$ is tailor-made in such a way that

 for all $|\xi| \leq 1/(rk(x,r))$ and $|y-x| \leq r$ -- this is exactly what is needed for some technical estimates in the proof of Theorem~\ref{fel-19}.
 If the symbol $q$ satisfies the \emph{sector condition}, i.e.\